Services

 Play therapy is a therapeutic approach used by child therapists to better understand and resolve emotional and behavioral struggles in children.

 Play therapy is a theoretical treatment approach used by child therapists with young children to better understand and resolve emotional and behavioral struggles.
-Research suggests play therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem.
+Research suggests play therapy is an effective mental health approach, regardless of gender or the nature of the problem.

 Just as adults can “talk out” their feelings, children “play out” theirs.
 Therefore, most play therapists advocate for the importance of play therapy as they believe play is the "language of the child."

-What is Play therapy and who is it for?
+What is Play Therapy & Who is it For?

-Play therapists (child therapists training in play therapy) meet children where they are developmentally, as many young children do not possess cognitive skills.
+Play therapists (child therapists trained in play therapy) meet children where they are developmentally, as many young children do not possess cognitive skills.

 During a play therapy session, the child will work on identifying and expressing emotions through play.
 The child learns healthy coping skills to manage their emotions and communicate in ways that benefit the child and the parent.